AskarPA/AskarPA/README.md

 ## Specializations

 - **Embedded Systems:** My passion lies in the development of embedded systems, where I explore the seamless integration of hardware and software to create efficient and intelligent solutions.
+- 🎓 **PG Diploma in Embedded Systems and Circuit Design Course

 ## GitHub Focus